DataSF/housing-data-hub/data-browser/rent-control/_posts/2014-01-01-eviction-notices-over-time.md

 yLabel: Eviction Notices
 ---

 Under the Rent Ordinance, landlords must file a notice with the Rent Board if they intend to evict a tenant (unless it is due to a failure to pay rent).
-A notice of eviction does not necessarily indicate that the tenant was evicted, so the notices below may differ from actual evictions.
+A notice of eviction does not necessarily indicate that the tenant was evicted, so the notices below may differ from the actual count of evictions.
 Evictions can affect affordability in a variety of ways.
 The next charts explore how evictions can affect the supply of rent controlled units and the asking rent.